Joshua Morrissey Game Preview: Jets vs. Wild

 Morrissey Stats vs. the Wild

-- The Wild have conceded 104 goals in total (3.2 per game), which ranks 12th in the NHL in goals allowed.
+- The Wild are 13th in goals allowed, giving up 108 total goals (3.2 per game) in the NHL.

 |2023-2024 Season